 Enroll in Hilton Honors Bonus Promotions

-Hilton Honors frequently comes with bonus promotions to earn even more points when you stay at Hilton.
-You always need to register for Hilton Bonus Promotions to get the points which you can do through your Hilton Honors accounts.
+You always need to register for Hilton Bonus Promotions to earn the points, which you can do through your Hilton Honors accounts.

-It's important to note that bonuses are often dependent on the Hilton property.
+It's important to note that bonuses are often dependent on the Hilton hotel brand or property.
 You may get more bonus points for a stay at a resort or luxury property.
 There are even location-specific bonuses to watch for.

-Before booking Hilton stays, check your Hilton Honors account for any promotions and don't forget to sign up!
+Pro Tip: Before booking Hilton stays, check your Hilton Honors account for any promotions and don't forget to sign up!
 You'll earn extra bonus points!

 Earn Bonus Points with Hilton Honors Milestone Bonuses